PrettyFloralBonnet/javascript-notes/Objects/destructuring.md

 let prince = "Prince";
 let pauper = "Pauper";

-// Let's swap the values: make guest=Pete, admin=Jane
+// Let's swaps the values
 [prince, pauper] = [pauper, prince];

 console.log(`${prince} and the ${pauper}`); // Pauper and the Prince